Sherita Brace is an international development professional and writer with an avid interest in Africa.

-The creation of a training program for volunteers will prevent confusion while clarifying required input from volunteers.
-A clearly developed training program, where designated staff member(s) guide volunteers through their responsibilities will lead to a productive experience devoid of frustrations that typically occur when tasks/responsibilities aren't clearly communicated.
+The creation of a training program for volunteers will prevent confusion while clarifying the required input from volunteers.
+A clearly developed training program, where designated staff member(s) guide volunteers through their responsibilities, will lead to a productive experience devoid of frustrations that typically occur when tasks/responsibilities aren't clearly communicated.

 In addition, the training program should be structured in a format that provides room for growth while rewarding volunteer input.
 For instance, a component of the training program that caters to the reward of volunteers can highlight initiatives such as monthly recognition of volunteer input.
 The monthly recognition can be carried out through the issuance of a certificate to a volunteer who exceeds expectations.
-Not only will this input motivate volunteers but it will also express the non-profits appreciation to volunteer input.
+Not only will this input motivate volunteers, but it will also express the non-profit's appreciation of volunteer input.

 © 2017 Sherita Brace